adap/flower/doc/source/how-to-use-middleware.rst

 Conclusion
 ----------

-By following this guide, you have learned how to effectively use middleware layers to enhance your application's functionality.
+By following this guide, you have learned how to effectively use middleware layers to enhance your flower callable's functionality.
 Remember that the order of middleware is crucial and affects how the input and output are processed.

-Enjoy building more robust and flexible applications with middleware layers!
+Enjoy building more robust and flexible flower callables with middleware layers!